0370 1500 100

 Send us an email

-I am a Solicitor based in our Cambridge office.
-I qualified in 2010 and joined Irwin Mitchell in 2015.
+I am a Solicitor based in the Cambridge office of Irwin Mitchell, having qualified in 2010 and joined Irwin Mitchell in 2015.

-I have a particular interest in claims involving injuries to both women and children caused during childbirth and because of mismanagement of IVF treatment.
-Since qualifying I have also developed niche specialisms in the areas of transgender treatment and the fast developing area of bariatric (weight loss) treatment.
+I have a particular interest in claims relating to maternal injuries sustained during childbirth and mismanagement of IVF treatment, as well maximum severity claims arising from injuries to children during childbirth.
+Since qualifying I have also developed a niche specialism in the fast developing area of bariatric (weight loss) treatment.

 I run my own caseload of complex cases with a medium to high value as well as assisting Guy Forster, Partner and Head of the Medical Negligence team in Cambridge with his most complex and high value cases.

 In addition to the above I also deal with medical negligence claims for military personnel.
 The military aspect adds additional intricacies that need to be dealt with and identified from the outset.
 I am supported in my role by Irwin Mitchell’s military law team, who are leaders in the field.

 I also work with consultants at Addenbrooke’s Hospital in Cambridge on a series of study days targeted specifically to the East of England network and but also the national network, which aim to increase patient safety and awareness amongst clinicians of the impact errors in care can have.

 I am driven by a genuine passion in this area of law.
 I find the work extremely rewarding and in particular sharing a client’s journey through what is often a very difficult time when something has gone wrong and seeing the life-changing difference awards of compensation can make to their lives.
 Satisfaction and justice can be obtained through compensation but also through obtaining answers, a simple apology or the knowledge that the situation may be prevented from occurring again.